JGNN

 builder too; this is useful for Java integration, for example to retrieve learning training hyperparameters

-from the model.
-To sum up, configuration values have the following priority, from strongest to weakest:
+Configuration values have the following priority, from strongest to weakest:

 1. Arguments set during the function's call.